pygame-community/dpy-bot-template/README.md

     }
 }
 ```
 The `"launch"` object is meant to customize the launching/startup process of the bot application.
-For the objects within `"exts"` (extensions) array, `"name"` and `"package"` keys match the names of the `name` and `package` arguments in the `discord.ext.commands.Bot.load_extension` method and the values are meant to be forwarded to it. `"options"` can be used as a way to provide arguments to extensions while they load.
+For the objects within the `"exts"` (extensions) array, the `"name"` and `"package"` keys match the names of the `name` and `package` arguments in the `discord.ext.commands.Bot.load_extension` method and the values are meant to be forwarded to it. `"options"` can be used as a way to provide arguments to extensions while they load.
 For ease of use, a CLI interface could be made which allows for selectively overriding or excluding options from this file while the bot application is starting.